PortableBalanceLab/PBL/X0_SoftwareSetup/pbl/README.md

-# `pbl`: Support Code for the PortableBalanceLab Course
+# `pbl`: Core Source Code for the PortableBalanceLab Course

 > ℹ️ **Note**: If you're a student on the course, then you probably don't need to install
 > or use this code.
 It's provided here in case you're interested, or need to reinstall